Russian rockets kill 3 in a Ukrainian city as Kyiv claims it damaged a key bridge

-KYIV, Ukraine (AP) — A Russian rocket attack targeted the northeastern Ukrainian city of Sumy on Tuesday, killing at least three people and injuring 25, officials said.
-President Volodymyr Zelenskyy denounced the assault, saying it underscored that Moscow has no intentions of halting the three-year war.
+KYIV, Ukraine (AP) — A Russian rocket attack targeted the northeastern Ukrainian city of Sumy on Tuesday, killing at least three people and wounding 25, officials said.
+President Volodymyr Zelenskyy denounced the assault, saying it underscored that Moscow has no intentions of halting the 3-year-old war.

-The attack came a day after direct peace talks in Istanbul made no progress on ending the three-year war.
+The attack came a day after direct peace talks in Istanbul made no progress on ending the fighting.
 Local authorities said the barrage of rockets struck apartment buildings and a medical facility in the center of Sumy.

-Meanwhile, Ukraine's secret services said they struck again inside Russia, two days after a spectacular Ukrainian drone attack on air bases deep inside the country.
+Meanwhile, Ukraine's secret services said they struck inside Russia again, two days after a spectacular Ukrainian drone attack on air bases deep inside the country.

 A vital bridge to Crimea